Linda McMahon: Special Olympics

+Sexual abuse lawsuit

+In October 2024, McMahon was named as a defendant in a lawsuit accusing her, her husband, and the WWE of negligence regarding the ring boy scandal, in which multiple WWE personnel, including ring announcer Mel Phillips and executives Pat Patterson and Terry Garvin, either resigned or were dismissed in 1992 after being accused of sexually assaulting young boys.
+The lawsuit alleged that the McMahons fostered a culture of sexual abuse within the WWE.
+The lawsuit was paused by a federal judge in December 2024, pending the outcome of a legal challenge to a state law that could impact the case.
+The lawsuit was allowed to proceed in February 2025; in April 2025, McMahon filed a motion to dismiss the lawsuit.
+She has denied the claims in the lawsuit.

 Political career

 Connecticut Board of Education

-McMahon was appointed to the State Board of Education by Governor Jodi Rell in January 2009.
+McMahon was appointed to the Connecticut State Board of Education by Governor Jodi Rell in January 2009.

+McMahon also sat on the Connecticut Board of Education for one year starting in 2009.
+She told lawmakers at the time that she had a lifelong interest in education and once planned to become a teacher.
+She filled out a vetting questionnaire for the board position stating that she had a degree in education from East Carolina University in 1969, although her degree was actually in French.

 She went through a confirmation process in the Connecticut State Assembly where she was questioned on her record as CEO of WWE.
 The State Senate approved her nomination by a vote of 34–1 and the House by 96–45 with some opponents expressing concerns that the nature of her WWE activities would send the wrong message.
 State representative Bruce Morris claimed she lacked "depth of knowledge regarding education".
 However, state representative John Hetherington said it "would be good to have someone outside the establishment on the board".

-On April 1, 2010, McMahon resigned from the State Board of Education, because state law does not allow board members to solicit campaign contributions.
+On April 1, 2010, McMahon resigned from the State Board of Education in response to a state election commission's legal opinion that disallowed board members from soliciting campaign contributions.
+McMahon had entered the race for U.S. Senate months earlier.